 Step 1: Earn a Bachelor's Degree

-- Volunteer with local organizations.
+Volunteer with local organizations while you're in college.
 To gain experience working with individuals enrolled in the Medicaid program, it may be useful to lend one's time with a community organization.
-These organizations may allow you to counsel seniors, the disabled and low-income families in understanding their benefits.
+These organizations may allow you to counsel seniors, the disabled, and low-income families in understanding their benefits.

-- Complete an internship to gain experience.
-Most social work programs require the completion of a field placement or internship as part of its graduation requirements.
-These hands-on experiences typically take place in a social service agency during the students' last semester.
+Also, you'll want to complete an internship to gain experience.
+Most college social work programs require the completion of a field placement or internship as part of its graduation requirements.
+These hands-on experiences typically take place in a social service agency during the student's last semester.

 Step 2: Consider Obtaining a Master's Degree

 Some employers prefer candidates with a master's degree in social work, human services, or a related field.
 Many schools offer different concentrations for this degree level.
 For example, a master's degree program in social work with a concentration in administration might provide training in nonprofit management, social policies, advocacy, ethics, and professional development.
 A concentration in a community discipline might include coursework in social work leadership, social work practice, and advanced field instruction.